JetBrains/kotlin-multiplatform-dev-docs/topics/compose/ios/compose-ios-touch.md

 Currently, Compose Multiplatform has only one strategy for dealing with touch events in a native view: all touches are processed entirely by the native UI, with Compose not being aware that they occurred at all.

-Both the default behavior and the ability to customize it will be improved with the release of Compose Multiplatform 1.7.0.
-Changes are described in the following sections.
-Consider trying them out with the %composeVersion% version.

 ## Touches in interop scrolling

 When each touch in an interop area is sent immediately to the underlying native UI element,